M4SS-Code/massping/README.md

 Asynchronous ICMP ping library using Linux RAW sockets and the tokio runtime.

-As this crate needs to use RAW sockets, it must either be run as root or permission must explicitly be set via
-`sudo setcap cap_net_raw=+eip path/to/binary`.

 ## Features

 * `stream`: implements `Stream` for `MeasureManyStream`.